Friendly Listening & Support:

 dates and times or to register.

-Girl Talk is a free four-day summer day camp program offered through SSWC to girls who are 9-12 years old.
+This free four-day camp program is offered through SSWC to girls 9-12 years old.
 The program aims

-to increase self-esteem and confidence in young girls.
-Our goal is to empower girls in a fun and safe environment where
+to increase self-esteem and confidence in participants.
+Our goal is to empower girls in a fun and safe

-July 19 - 22, New Germany Elementary School
+Week 2: Monday July 15 - hursday July 18: New Germany Elementary School

 Colouring Outside the Lines